-- Emphasizing the similarities of the establishment in terms of their commitments to globalism, multiculturalism, immigration, Zionism, military interventionism, neoliberalism, feminism, and cultural Leftism – as opposed to the people’s desires for social conservatism, economic populism, and peace;
+- Emphasizing the similarities of the establishment in terms of their commitments to globalism, multiculturalism, immigration, Zionism, military interventionism, neoliberalism, sexual liberation, feminism, and cultural Leftism — as opposed to the people’s desires for social conservatism, economic populism, and peace

-- Exposing the lies, secretiveness, and lack of transparency of the establishment, which are necessary if they are to impose unpopular policies
+- Exposing the establishment’s lies, secretiveness, and lack of transparency, which are necessary to impose unpopular policies

-- Exposing elite cubbishness, snobbery, and contempt for the people;
+- Exposing elite clubbishness, snobbery, and contempt for the people

-- Exposing the simple corruption of political elites, which take bribes and contributions from special interests – including foreign governments – to betray the interests of the people;
+- Exposing the simple corruption of political elites, who take bribes and contributions from special interests — including foreign governments — to betray the interests of the people

 - To build a multicultural utopia, you’ve got to break a few eggs.
 Populists need to expose the catastrophic consequences of immigration and multiculturalism.
 Then we need to expose the establishment coverups of these same consequences.

 But one word of caution: We can’t go full Alex Jones.
 I think Alex Jones is a reckless liar who promotes conspiracies that he knows to be false because he wants to undermine people’s trust in the social system.
-Every time there’s a school shooting, it’s always a fake.
+Every shooting is fake.
 Every terrorist attack is a false flag.
-We are asked to believe there are whole armies of crisis actors.
+We are asked to believe there are whole armies of “crisis actors.”
 The state is so clever, wealthy, and powerful that it can create a completely fake image of reality.